LuigiaCristiano/jupyternots_training/README.md

 Material is organized in expertise levels: Beginners, Intermediate, Experts/Trainers

-The Jupyter notebooks are compatible with Jupyterlab3, see requirements.txt /environment.yml for details.

-End of Sept'22  the installation instructions based on  `conda`, `venv`, `poetry` will be ready.
+Please visit our Wiki for a better guidance on how to use the Material hosted in this repo

-!! the repository is in progress, branch 39 is final for intermediate level training, with guidelines for creating a python kernel
+ the repository is in progress, branch 39 is final for intermediate level training, with guidelines for creating a python kernel

-please start an issue for questions and clarifications !!
+please start an issue for questions and clarifications

-The notebook can be run in Jupyterlab (v3 is tested) and Python3.8 is compatible with the packages used in the ipynb files hosted in this repository.